I-Stem/frontend/README.md

 - [![Test Coverage](https://api.codeclimate.com/v1/badges/3865951ea0349d17fc2e/test_coverage)](https://codeclimate.com/github/I-Stem/frontend/test_coverage)

 # Introduction

+   For an intro about who we are and what we aim to develop, go [here](https://i-stem.github.io).

 ## Accommodation automation services frontend

    This is frontend repo for the AI-powered I-Stem assistive technology solutions.
 Currently the functionalities for registered users include: